 You should mail a check at least seven days before the bill is due to ensure it arrives and gets processed on time.
 Therefore, unless a bill is due at least seven days after your next scheduled bill paying session, you will want to pay it in this session to ensure it gets paid on time.

 How to use online bill payment

 To use online bill payment, you will need to set it up with the bank that you have your checking account with or directly with individual companies that you owe.
 Each bill should be very easy to pay once you go through the initial step of setting up payment information for every account.
 Using bill payment through your bank allows you to do that all in one place.
-You just need to login and authorize each payment electronically to make the transfer and pay your bills.

 Copyright © 2020 Fintactix, LLC